Fabricehapi/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Fabrice Hapi Nono is a doctoral student in economics at Emory university.
-His research interests include both theoretical and applied econometrics, machine learning and quantum information.
+His research interests include both theoretical and applied econometrics, and machine learning.
 He has preference for development economics, economic history, political and institutional economics when it comes to applied economics.
 Quantum modelling is also of great interest to him.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Fabrice.pdf" "newtab" >}}resumé{{< /staticref >}}.